Saeed1989/marn-mean-web-mobile-boilerplate/README.md

 ## Parts

 #### End client web application
+This is the end client part of the project.
+This is a React single-page web app.
 Folder: client-end

 #### End client mobile application
+This is the mobile phone version of end client part of the project.
+This is a React-Native mobile app.
 Folder: client-end-mobile

 #### Admin panel web application
+This is the admin panel part of the project.
+This is an Angular single-page web app.
 Folder: client-admin-panel

 #### Datalist server
+This api serves data list.
+This is a NodeJS microservice.
 Folder: server-datalist

 #### Catagory server
+This api catagory list.
+This is a NodeJS microservice.
 Folder: server-catagory

 #### Data entry server
+This API serves the following two functions:
+- Create or update data and category items.
+- Provide, create, and update user roles and permission items.
+- Log in to the authentication.
+This is a NodeJS microservice.
 Folder: server-apply

 ## License